Lee has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

 I also couldn't get into the women's shelter because I had a dog and couldn't bring myself to abandon her.
 So I lived in my car.

-Chris donates blood, fixes the last x-ray machine and sells it to keep himself and his son afloat, and after all that -- after so many tests, trials, and tribulations from the Universe -- he was hired on as a stockbroker.
+Chris donates blood, fixes the last x-ray machine and sells it to keep himself and his son afloat, and after all that -- after so many tests, trials, and tribulations -- he was hired on as a stockbroker.

-I can't understand how anyone could see it as "depressing."
+I can't understand how anyone could see this film as "depressing."